NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-notify.md

 You will need to:

 {% include components/details.html
-heading='Show that it meets NHS Notify’s technical conformance requirements' text='Your service will need to accept that it is responsible for:
+heading='Show you can meet NHS Notify’s technical conformance requirements' text='Your organisation or service will need to accept that it's responsible for:

 - using the correct processes to identify the recipients of messages you plan to send
 - authoring and proofing the content of messages
 - managing the volume of messages it sends so it does not exceed any previously agreed amounts

-You will also need to confirm that you have successfully completed integration testing with NHS Notify.'
+You also need to confirm that you have successfully completed integration testing with NHS Notify.'
 %}

 {% include components/details.html
-heading='Prove you have developed your integration securely' text='Your service should be designed, developed and deployed in a way that minimises and mitigates threats to its security.
+heading='Prove you have developed your integration securely' text='Your organisation or service should be designed, developed and deployed in a way that minimises and mitigates threats to its security.

 Overall, you will need to evidence that your organisation or service: